haxmc/discord_cat_facts/README.md

 ### Commands

 - `c!help` - call for help!
 I will send you a private message with all of my functionality.
-- `c!breedplz` - get information on a random cat breed!
+- `c!breedplz <option>` - get information on a random cat breed!
+  - `all` - option will list out all of the breeds currently recognized that you could get information on.
+  - `{breed name}` - option will list information on the specific breed you listed.
+Or, if no exact match is found, lists breeds close to your search parameter from which you may choose.
 - `c!factplz <option>` - get a random fact! {options below}
   - `jpg` - deliver an image along with your fact!
   - `gif` - deliver a GIF along with your fact!